 6.5.1 Applicability to language

 The vulnerability of arrays indexed by enumerations discussed in TR 24772-1 clause 6.5 does not exist in Java since arrays in Java can only be indexed by int values.
 The vulnerabilities related to user-provided encodings do not exist in Java since the enumerator capability does not rely upon a user-provided encoding.
+Also, because enum constants are associated with a specific type, the vulnerability associated with the mapping of enums to integer types is absent in Java.

 The enumerator capability provided by Java has its own set of vulnerabilities, discussed here.